pdfernhout/Twirlip2/source/server/README.md

-To run the Twirlip / Thunderbird Server proof-of-concept use:
+To run the Twirlip / Thunderbird Server proof-of-concept:

+1. compile the TypeScript source in client:

+    source/webapp$ tsc

+2. compile the TypeScript source in the server

+    source/server$ tsc

+3. use node.js to run the server

-$ node twirlip_server.js
+    source/server$ node js/twirlip_server.js

 Then point your web browser to port 9000 of your local machine, using: